 The difference?
 As the old song goes, it’s in the way that you use it.

-You’ll often hear financial pros talk in terms of “good debt versus bad debt,” with good debt being things that aim to build your net worth or help you increase your lifetime earnings—think home mortgage, business loan, or student loan.
-Bad debt would be any borrowing that goes toward a depreciating asset such as a luxury item, or any debt that carries a high interest rate, such as a payday loan or a high-interest credit card.
+You’ll often hear financial pros talk in terms of “good debt versus bad debt,” with “good” debt describing things that aim to build your net worth or help you increase your lifetime earnings—think home mortgage, business loan, or student loan.
+“Bad” debt would be borrowing that goes toward a depreciating asset such as a luxury item, or any debt that carries a high interest rate—like a payday loan or a high-interest credit card.

 Doctors and nutritionists like to frame food choices in terms of good versus bad.
 There’s good and bad cholesterol, good and bad carbs, and even good and bad types of fats.
 But when consumed in excess, even the good stuff can negatively affect your health.
 Yes, there can be too much of a good thing.

-In economics, we call it diminishing marginal utility—for each additional unit added, the extra benefit is less and less, until you reach that unit that actually does more harm than good.
+In economics, we call it diminishing marginal utility—for each additional unit added, the extra benefit is less and less, until you reach the unit that actually does more harm than good.

-THE GOODSuch is the case with debt.
 Case in point: your mortgage.
-Borrowing to finance a home can be a good thing, as historically, home prices have appreciated over time.
+Borrowing to finance a home can be a good thing because historically, home prices have appreciated over time.
 Sure, you pay interest on a home mortgage, but the interest is usually tax deductible, which means you save on your tax bill from Uncle Sam.

 A student loan is another classic example of healthy debt that can become bad for one’s financial health above a certain level.
 Sure, it’s an investment in your education and therefore the potential for higher lifetime earnings.
-But a number of studies point to student debt as a major reason millennials may delay buying a home, saving for retirement, or working toward other long-term goals.
-According to Federal Reserve data, the average student loan payment as of 2019 was about $400 per month.
+But a number of studies point to student debt as a major reason millennials may delay buying a home, saving for retirement, or working toward other long-term financial goals.
+Prior to the COVID-19 pandemic, the average student loan payment was nearly $400 per month, according to Federal Reserve data.
 That can certainly leave a dent in one’s savings plan.

 With your money as well as your health, moderation is key.
 The bad stuff is unhealthy, and the good stuff is healthy to a point, after which it can turn unhealthy.